als244/ml_dataflow/README.md

 This repo is structured as a collection of libraries to help foster a robust, transparent, & performant ecosystem for machine learning and other accelertor-centric workloads.
 The transition to heterogeneous computer systems (CPUs + GPUs/TPUs/FPGAs/etc.) has posed challenges for portability and efficency.
 Concurrency and stream-based processing are fundamental to all hetergeneous workloads, yet we lack a quality way of expressing these types of programs.

-The current ecosystem lies at the extremes; optimizing for performance by means of custom-built solutions that target a specific backend (which lacks portability and has high development cost), or optimizing for convenience through high-level frameworks such as PyTorch or JAX (which lack mechanisms for fine-grained control and customization).
+The current ecosystem lies at the extremes; choosing to optimize for performance by means of custom-built solutions that target a specific backend (which lacks portability and has high development cost), or choosing to optimize for convenience through high-level frameworks such as PyTorch or JAX (which lack mechanisms for fine-grained control over asynchrony and data-movement).
 The goal of these libraries is to bridge this gap.

 -----